Oxyaenidae: Characteristics

-They were superficially cat-like mammals that walked on flat feet, in contrast to modern cats, which walk and run on their toes.
-The largest known oxyaenid was Sarkastodon mongoliensis, which could’ve weighed 800 kg.
+They were superficially otter- or badger-like placental mammals that walked on flat feet, in contrast to most modern Carnivora, which walk and run on their toes.
+Though most genera were medium-sized by modern standards, they may have been the earliest group of large carnivorous mammals.
+The largest known oxyaenid was Sarkastodon mongoliensis, which could have weighed 800 kg.
 However, this may have been an overestimate.
-While many oxyaenids, such as Patriofelis, were carnivores, some such as Oxyaena, were omnivorous.
+All had two molars on each side of both the upper and lower jaw.
+While many oxyaenids, such as Patriofelis, were hypercarnivores, some such as Oxyaena were more omnivorous, with meat-based but varied diets similar to modern brown bears and racoons.
+Of the four families:

-Many oxyaenids like Patriofelis, were adapted for terrestrial locomotion, however macheroidines were adapted for either scansorial or arboreal locomotion, based on their forelimb morphology.